Truust publishes objective reviews; our opinions are our own and are not conditioned by paid ads.

 The main advantage of Indiegogo is that there is no need to stop collecting money after a certain date.
 There are no fundraising goals or deadlines.
 In addition, there is the possibility of offering shares, revenue sharing, and even sales of crypto-currencies.

 Patreon is one of the most unique platforms on this list with a specific focus on the new wave of creator-bloggers, YouTubers, podcasts, cartoonists, musicians, streamers and other online content creators.
 The platform has two million active patrons and more than 100,000 active creators.
-Although its service seems more like a niche, Patreon is actually the the fifth largest crowdfunding platform after GoFundMe, Kickstarter, Indiegogo and TeeSpring.
+Although its service seems more like a niche, Patreon is actually the fifth-largest crowdfunding platform after GoFundMe, Kickstarter, Indiegogo and TeeSpring.

 While many of the major crowdfunding platforms support time-limited campaigns, Patreon was created for creators and Internet personalities with a loyal audience to generate recurring revenue through paid memberships.
 You can choose to let customers pay “per month” for special community benefits, or pay “per creation” to encourage the creation of more content.